orix-software/orix-software.github.io/docs/developer_manual/orixsdk_macros/initmainargs.md

 # initmainargs

+## Usage

-## Initialize struct of the mainargs from current process
+Initialize struct of the mainargs from current process

+## Example

 ```ca65
   .include "telestrat.inc"